seqan/seqan3/doc/tutorial/07_sequence_file/index.md

 ## Construction

-At first, you need to construct a seqan3::sequence_file_input object that handles file access.
+At first, you need to construct a `seqan3::sequence_file_input` object that handles file access.
-In most cases, you construct from a file name, but you can also construct a sequence file object directly from a stream (e.g. std::cin or std::stringstream), but then you need to know your format beforehand:
+In most cases, you construct from a file name, but you can also construct a sequence file object directly from a stream (e.g. `std::cin` or `std::stringstream`), but then you need to know your format beforehand:

 \snippet doc/tutorial/07_sequence_file/sequence_file_filename_construction.cpp main

-All template parameters of the seqan3::sequence_file_input are automatically deduced, even the format!
+All template parameters of the `seqan3::sequence_file_input` are automatically deduced, even the format!
 We **detect the format by the file name extension**.
-The file extension in the example above is `.fasta` so we choose the seqan3::format_fasta.
+The file extension in the example above is `.fasta` so we choose the `seqan3::format_fasta`.

 ### File traits {#section_file_traits}

-The seqan3::sequence_file_input needs to know the types of the data you are reading in (e.g. that your sequence is a `dna` sequence) at **compile-time**.
+The `seqan3::sequence_file_input` needs to know the types of the data you are reading in (e.g. that your sequence is a `dna` sequence) at **compile-time**.
-These necessary types are defined in the  **traits type** argument (seqan3::sequence_file_input::traits_type) which by default is set to seqan3::sequence_file_input_default_traits_dna.
+These necessary types are defined in the **traits type** argument (`seqan3::sequence_file_input::traits_type`) which by default is set to `seqan3::sequence_file_input_default_traits_dna`.

 We thereby assume that
-* you want to read the sequence into a std::vector over a seqan3::dna5 alphabet,
+* you want to read the sequence into a `std::vector` over a `seqan3::dna5` alphabet,
-* store the sequence names/id in a std::string and
+* store the sequence names/id in a `std::string` and
-* the qualities in a std::vector over the seqan3::phred42 alphabet.
+* the qualities in a `std::vector` over the `seqan3::phred42` alphabet.

-In case you want to read a **protein** sequence instead, we also provide the seqan3::sequence_file_input_default_traits_aa traits type which sets the seqan3::sequence_record::sequence field to a std::vector over the seqan3::aa27 alphabet.
+In case you want to read a **protein** sequence instead, we also provide the `seqan3::sequence_file_input_default_traits_aa` traits type which sets the `seqan3::sequence_record::sequence` field to a `std::vector` over the `seqan3::aa27` alphabet.

 You can specify the traits object as the first template argument for the sequence file:

 \snippet doc/tutorial/07_sequence_file/sequence_file_amino_acid_type_trait.cpp main

 You can also customise the types by inheriting from one of the default traits and changing the type manually.
-See the detailed information on seqan3::sequence_file_input_default_traits_dna for an example.
+See the detailed information on `seqan3::sequence_file_input_default_traits_dna` for an example.

 ## Reading records

-After construction, you can now read the seqan3::sequence_record's.
-As described in the basic file layout, our file objects behave like ranges so you can use a range based for loop to conveniently iterate over the file:
+After construction, you can now read the `seqan3::sequence_record`s.
+As described in the basic file layout, our file objects behave like ranges, so you can use a range based for loop to conveniently iterate over the file:

 \include test/snippet/io/sequence_file/sequence_file_input_record_iter.cpp

 \attention An input file is a **single input range**, which means you can only iterate over it **once**!

-In the above example, `record` has the type seqan3::sequence_file_input::record_type which is seqan3::sequence_record.
+In the above example, `record` has the type `seqan3::sequence_file_input::record_type` which is `seqan3::sequence_record`.

-\note It is important to write `auto &` and not just `auto`, otherwise you will copy the record on every iteration.
+\note It is important to write `auto &` and not just `auto`.
+Otherwise, you will copy the record on every iteration.

-You can read up more on the different ways to stream over the file object in the detailed documentation of seqan3::sequence_file_input.
+You can read up more on the different ways to stream over the file object in the detailed documentation of `seqan3::sequence_file_input`.

 \assignment{Assignment 1: Reading a FASTQ file}
 Copy and paste the following FASTQ file to some location, e.g. the tmp directory: